Dacia Duster SUV review

 - 3-star safety rating

 Since appearing in the UK in 2013, Dacia built a reputation based on exceptional value for money.
 No model exemplifies this more than the Dacia Duster, an SUV that almost matches the Nissan Qashqai for size but with a price that undercuts the Nissan Micra supermini – and has running costs to match.

 The latest generation is just as strong on value as its predecessor – its starting price is a little higher, but so is its level of standard safety equipment.
 It's reassuring that Dacia has stuck to its non-nonsense roots at a time when SUVs have never been more fashionable – the Skoda Karoq, SEAT Arona, Renault Captur and Ford Puma are just some of a rapidly growing list of rivals.
-In 2020, a new Bi-Fuel LPG/petrol model was introduced giving the Duster a unique powertrain option that’s not available in any of its rivals.
+A Bi-Fuel model capable of running on LPG and petrol was introduced in 2020, giving the Duster a unique powertrain option that’s not available in any of its rivals.

-Look closer, though, and you'll find many new details.
-The Duster wears Dacia's latest corporate style: the grille – wider than before – is flanked by headlamps with a more three-dimensional look.
-The window line is slightly raised compared to before, too, for a tougher look, and the impression of strength is further expressed by boldly flared wheelarches front and rear.
-Park the first and second-generation Dusters next to each other, and today's model is a more desirable-looking machine.
+The latest Duster wears a wider front grille that’s flanked by headlamps with a more 3D look.
+The window line is slightly raised compared to before, too, for a tougher look, and the impression of strength is further expressed by boldly flared wheel arches front and rear.

 There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel.
-Arriving in 2020, the 99bhp TCe 100 Bi-Fuel is offered alongside the entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG, which is typically around half the price.
+The 99bhp TCe 100 Bi-Fuel is offered alongside the 89bhp entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG, which is typically around half the price.
 Both of these engines come with a six-speed manual gearbox.

 A pair of more powerful petrol models are also available, badged TCe 130 and TCe 150.
-These have the same 1.3-litre turbocharged petrol engine, with the 128bhp version getting a six-speed manual gearbox and the range-topping 148bhp variant coming with a six-speed dual-clutch automatic.
+Both are powered by the same 1.3-litre turbocharged petrol engine, with the 128bhp version getting a six-speed manual gearbox and the range-topping 148bhp variant coming with a six-speed dual-clutch automatic.